Printer-friendly version

 1. The President of the Academic Board reports annually to the Senate on program development proposals referred through the academic approval process and provides regular reports to the Vice-Chancellor and the Deputy Vice-Chancellor (Academic) following each Board meeting.

-2. The Academic Registrar will provide reports to members of Vice-Chancellor’s Committee and the President of the Academic Board as required relating to the program approval process.
+2. The Academic Registrar will provide reports relating to the program approval process to members of the University Senior Executive Team and the President of the Academic Board, as required.

-3. Planning and Business Intelligence will make available reports to unit leaders on the program approval process and applicable performance metrics as required.
+3. Planning and Business Intelligence will make reports on the program approval process and applicable performance metrics available to unit leaders as required.

 4. The Coordinating Units will provide reports to the Faculty as required.